nesterrovv/software-engineering-basics/README.md

 3. **clean** — remove compiled project classes and all temporary files (if any).
 4. **test** — run the project's junit tests.
 Before running the tests, you need to build the project (build target).
 5. **xml** — validation of all xml files in the project.
-6. **report** — in case of successful tests, saves the junit report in xml format, adds it to the svn repository and commits.
+6. **report** — in case of successful tests, saves the junit report in xml format, adds it to the git repository and commits.